 Carer policy

-• Postgraduate researchers at the DTP who, at any point during their PhD programme, provide emotional or practical support to partners, children and other family members, friends, neighbours or others who cannot manage alone.
+• Doctoral researchers within the NWCDTP who, at any point during their PhD programme, are responsible for providing emotional or practical support to partners, children and other family members, friends, neighbours, or others who are unable to manage alone.

-• Supervisory staff and those with a role in advising or supporting postgraduate researchers who already are or anticipate having carer responsibilities.
+• Supervisory staff and/or those who have a role in advising and supporting doctoral researchers who already are or who anticipate having carer responsibilities, as well as researchers who may continue to be affected after caring responsibilities have ceased.

-The policy covers any current or prospective postgraduate researcher who has sole or shared responsibility for a partner, relative, close friend or neighbour because they are ill, have a disability, are experiencing mental distress or are affected by substance abuse.
-We recognise that the need for care can often be short or long-term and that the responsibility for emotional or practical support may occur at any point and may not be predictable or have a set timescale.
+The policy covers any current or prospective doctoral researcher who has sole or shared responsibility for a partner, relative, friend, or neighbour due to illness, a disability or mental health condition(s), or addiction.
+We recognise that the need for care can often be short or long term, and that the responsibility for emotional or practical support may occur at any point and may not be predictable or have a set timescale.

 For further information, please read our complete documentation here.
 If you have any questions, please do not hesitate to contact us at nwcdtp@manchester.ac.uk.